Back to blog

 We’re here to make sure the process of creating your design copyright and integrating it with your freelance graphic design contract template is as smooth as possible to help protect your work, and get you back in the studio – doing what you do best.

-Since 1978, copyrights for the U.S. have been automatic, meaning you don’t need to register your design rights to copyright it.
+Since 1978, copyrights in the U.S. have been automatic, meaning you don’t need to register your design rights to receive copyright protection.

-However, to protect your work, you’ll need to apply for copyright protection by filling out the copyright registration for your specific design piece.
-For instance, if you’re copyrighting a sculpture, you’ll need to use Form VA, which stands for visual arts.
+To fully protect your work, you must apply for copyright protection by filling out a registration form specific to your design piece.
+For example, if you’re copyrighting a sculpture, you’ll need to use Form VA, which stands for Visual Arts.

 You can register online here.